MetPX/sarracenia/doc/sr_sender.1.rst

 be published.
 If True, the program will continue processing from there.

-DESTINATION SETUP 2 : METPX-SUNDEW LIKE DESSIMINATION
+DESTINATION SETUP 2 : METPX-SUNDEW LIKE DISSEMINATION
 -----------------------------------------------------

 In this type of usage, we would not usually repost... but if the